Hippias (tyrant): Tyrant of Athens

 Hippias succeeded Peisistratos as tyrant of Athens in 528/7 BC when his father died of advanced age.
 He was a patron of poets and craftsmen and under his rule Athens experienced a time of prosperity.

 His brother Hipparchus, who may have ruled jointly with him, was murdered by Harmodius and Aristogeiton (the tyrannicides) in 514 BC during the Panathenaic festival.
 Aristogeiton was resentful at the advances made by Hipparchus toward Harmodius and with a small group of accomplices he had planned to kill both Hipparchus and his brother.
 When the plot failed and only Hipparchus was slain, the group was captured by Hippias' soldiers.
 The tyrant had Aristogeiton executed after torture while Harmodius was killed on the spot.
 It was said that Hippias thereafter became a bitter and cruel ruler over the next four years contrary to his father who was seen as moderate in his exercise of power.
 Hippias began executing a large number of citizens, exiling others, and imposing harsh taxes.
 His cruelty soon created unrest among his subjects and the Alkmeonid clan, who had previously ruled in Athens, along with other exiles attempted to free Athens from Hippias by force.
 As he began losing control, he sought military support from the Persians.
 He managed to form an alliance by marrying his daughter, Archedice, to Aiantides, son of Hippoklos, the tyrant of Lampsakos.
 This relationship with Hippoklos helped facilitate Hippias' access to Darius' court at Susa.

 The Alcmaeonidae family of Athens, which Peisistratus had exiled in 546 BC, was concerned about Hippias forming alliances with the Persian ruling class, and began planning an invasion to depose him.
 Cleisthenes, an Alcmaeonidian who had served as archon in 525/4 BC before being exiled, bribed the Pythian priestess of Delphi to tell the Spartans that they should help liberate the Athenians.
 After a failed expedition, Cleomenes I of Sparta successfully invaded Athens in 510 BC and trapped Hippias on the Acropolis.
 They also took the Pisistratidae children hostage and forced Hippias to leave Athens in order to have them returned safely.
 Power of the city was then handed over to the Athenian magistrates thus beginning the Athenian democracy.
-The deposed tyrant was granted safe passage to Sigeum from which he made the journey to Lampsakos and then to King Darius in Persia where he stayed at court.
+The deposed tyrant was granted safe passage to Sigeion, from which he made the journey to Lampsakos and then to King Darius in Persia where he stayed at court.